grab/engineering-blog/_posts/2021-05-24-building-hyper-self-service-distributed-tracing-feedback-system.md

 *   Currently, there are 2 teams with a total of 5 services and about 50 business scenarios using Archivist.
 The scenarios include fraud prevention (e.g. DriverBan, PassengerBan), payment checks (e.g. PayoutBlockCheck, PromoCheck), and identity check events like PinTrigger.
 *   It takes only a few minutes to onboard a new business scenario (event type), by using the configuration page on the user portal.
 Previously, it took at least 1 to 2 days.
 *   Each day, Archivist logs down 80 million logs to the ElasticSearch cluster, which is about 200GB of data.
-*   Each week, Customer Experience (CE)/Risk Ops goes to the user portal and checks Archivist logs for about 2,000 distinct customers.
+*   Each week, Grab Support (GS)/Risk Ops goes to the user portal and checks Archivist logs for about 2,000 distinct customers.
 They can search based on numerous dimensions such as the Passenger/DriverID, phone number, request ID, booking code and payment fingerprint.

 ## Background